» Degree Requirements

 - Applicants must have a current unrestricted Massachusetts RN license.

-- Applicants must have earned a baccalaureate of science in nursing (BSN) degree from a regionally accredited college or university which is nationally accredited by the National League for Nursing (NLNAC) and/or the Commission on Collegiate Nursing Education (CCNE), and must submit an official transcript from each college or university attended as an undergraduate or graduate student.
+Applicants must have earned a baccalaureate of science in nursing (BSN) degree from a regionally accredited college or university which is nationally accredited by the Commission on Collegiate Nursing Education (CCNE), the Accreditation Commission for Education in Nursing (ACEN), and/or the NLN Commission for Nursing Education Accreditation (CNEA), and must submit an official transcript from each college or university attended as an undergraduate or graduate student.

 - The MSN program does not usually accept any courses for transfer credit.